The Magical Motivation of Progress and Traction

 2. Traction: this can’t be directly manufactured by you and your team.
 It is a side-effect of the market’s views on your progress.
 Traction is the sign-ups, revenue, sales, profit and other indicators that signify growth.

-When progress and traction combine a startup flows.
+When progress and traction combine, a startup flows.
 Motivation abounds.
-Work feels effortless and success feels inevitable.
-It's magic.
+Work feels effortless, and success feels inevitable.

 As Paul Graham aptly wrote: